SiBurgmaier/SiBurgmaier/README.md

 - 👋 Hi, I’m @SiBurgmaier
-- 👀 I’m interested in technology, gym, football, poker, ...
+- 👀 I’m interested in technology, gym, football ...
-- 🌱 I’m currently learning poker (microstacks), javascript and the communication between PCs
+- 🌱 I’m currently learning with leetcode and try to get into the communication between PCs
 - 📫 How to reach me silasburgmaier@gmx.de

 <!---